jcbvm/require-i18next/README.md

 ## Optimization

+When optimizing, make sure i18next is included in the module(s) where the plugin is used.

+### Inlining locales

-The plugin supports inlining locales when optimizing your code.
-Within the build process, the plugin will load all resources and add them to the final file.
+The plugin supports inlining of locales.
+When inlining, the plugin will load all the locale files and add them to the final file.
 After the build process, i18next doesn't have to dynamicly load any locales anymore, but can simply read them from the same file.

-Notes:<br>
-\- Currently inlining locales is only supported for single file builds<br>
-\- The <i>supportedLngs</i> option is needed to inline the locales (see [Advanced Options](#advanced-options))

-### Build configuration
+#### Build setup

 ```javascript
 ({